fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 The syntax of the _Request<unknown, unknown, NewDiaryEntry>_ looks a bit odd.
 The _Request_ is a [generic type](https://www.typescriptlang.org/docs/handbook/2/generics.html#generic-types) with several type parameters.
 The third type parameter represents the request body, and in order to give it the value _NewDiaryEntry_ we have to give <i>some</i> value to the two first parameters.
 We decide to define those _undefined_ since we do not need those for now.

-Since the possible errors in validation are now handed in the error handling middleware, we need to define one that handles the Zod errors properly:
+Since the possible errors in validation are now handled in the error handling middleware, we need to define one that handles the Zod errors properly:

 ```js
 const errorMiddleware = (error: unknown, _req: Request, res: Response, next: NextFunction) => {